Shifu Pam Dye

 Losi Bill Neylon

-Losi Bill Neylon has been studying Tai Chi Chuan for over 15 years and is second degree brown sash.
+Losi Bill Neylon has been studying Tai Chi Chuan for over 16 years and is a black sash.
 He has focused on Yang style Tai Chi as well as learning elements of Chen style.
 He has participated in demonstrations at World Tai Chi Day in Central Park, NY and at area libraries and other venues on Long Island, NY.

 On softness and yielding, a practice of Tai Chi Chuan: